 Remind employees that they represent your company and should recognize that posting on social media can impact the company, their employment, the livelihood of their co-workers and the business’ relationship with customers.
 It is important to encourage employees to engage only in positive interactions and to never get defensive.
 We created a blog post to help employers and employees learn how to interact on social media.

 Remember that anything you send to employees via text, email or social media (your company page or your private page) is ultimately fair game.
 Employees and customers alike can easily screenshot content and posts you thought were private or deleted.

 Don’t let the social media mob mentality overtake you or your business.
 Responding is important and it’s just as important to stay positive and take the high road by not taking comments and posts personally.
 For our client, change was inevitable, though it isn’t always comfortable.
 Staying the course, acknowledging the change and moving forward is the best course of action.

 These are the eight biggest lessons our client learned throughout its crisis.
 Having acted on these tips, within a rough 48 hours, our client was back to enjoying record-breaking sales based on the new ownership’s vision and financial commitment.

-To learn more about how you can prepare your company to weather any storm, download Axia Public Relations’ free e-book Managing Public Relations in a Crisis.
+To learn more about how you can prepare your company to weather any storm, download Axia Public Relations’ e-book Managing Public Relations in a Crisis.

 Marjorie Comer is an award-winning PR professional at Axia Public Relations.
 She graduated from Rockhurst University with a Bachelor of Arts in communication.
 Marjorie cheers for her hometown Kansas City Royals.
 Follow her on Twitter @Marjorie_Comer.